 “Left hand forward!” my instructor Junior barked into the headset.
 I’d inadvertently hit the right-hand control by accident.
 Quickly recovering, I executed the required maneuver and broke into a broad, toothy smile.
 The simple truth is that I had more fun than I ever imagined possible at the Dig This Las Vegas construction playground.

-I first heard about Dig This a number of years ago.
-The CEO of my company came out to play in the giant sandbox of Dig This Las Vegas.
+I first heard about this magical place a number of years ago.
+The CEO of my company came out to play in the giant sandbox of this heavy equipment construction playground.
 I couldn’t imagine driving heavy construction myself, but he seemed to enjoy it.